Spätzle

-Spätzle (/de/), Spätzla or Spatzen, also called nokedli (/hu/), are a type of Central European egg pasta typically served as a side for meat dishes with sauce.
-Commonly associated with Swabia (hence Swabian spaetzle) and Alsace, it is also found in the cuisines of southern Germany and Austria, Switzerland, Liechtenstein, Hungary, Vojvodina, Banat, Slovenia, Lorraine, Moselle, and South Tyrol.
+Spätzle (/de/), Spätzla Knöpfle or Spatzen, also called nokedli (/hu/), are a type of egg pasta typically served as a side for meat dishes with sauce.
+Commonly associated with Swabia (hence Swabian spaetzle) and Alsace, it is also found in the cuisines of southern Germany and Austria, Switzerland, Liechtenstein, Lorraine, Moselle, and South Tyrol.
 It may be served as a side dish or with other ingredients like cheese and onion as a main dish.
 Spätzle are egg-based pasta of an irregular form with a rough, porous surface.
 The glutinous dough is put directly into boiling water or steam and the form varies between thin and thick, elongated and short.
 Spätzle is cooked for the first time during the fabrication.
 The moist dough is either pressed through a perforated metal plate or it drips through this plate into the boiling water.
 Other ways to prepare Spätzle are more applicable for domestic use.

 A similar round shape, simplified in production, is native to the pre-Alpine Allgäu regions of Bavarian Swabia and Baden-Württemberg as Knöpfle.

 Etymology

 Spätzle is the Swabian and Alsacian diminutive of Spatz, thus literally 'little sparrow'.
 Some linguists derive it from the word “clump”, meaning dough which tends to form clots.
-In Switzerland they are called Spätzli or Chnöpfli, in Hungarian Nokedli or Csipetke, in Slovenian vodni žličniki and in Ladin Fierfuli.
+In Switzerland they are called Spätzli or Chnöpfli.

+In Hungarian Nokedli or Csipetke, in Slovenian vodni žličniki and in Ladin Fierfuli.
 The Slovak Halušky (Hungarian: Galuska) is also similar.

 Before the use of mechanical devices, the noodles were shaped by hand or with a spoon, and the results resembled Spatzen (plural of Spatz, meaning 'sparrows', 'sparrow' is Spatz or Sperling in German; Spätzle is the diminutive of Spatz, unchanged in plural).

 Spätzle used in this context stands in plural form.
-In the 18th century this dish was referred to as "Wasserspatzen" (engl. water sparrows).
-In Switzerland and in Markgräflerland (Margraves’ Land) the dish is called "Spätzli" or "Chnöpfli" and in the Low Alemannic area "Knepfli".
-There is an equivalent and common dish in Hungary ("nokedli" and also "galuska" – whereas both terms are naturalised loanwords) and Slovakia ("galuska" or "halušky") with Austria connecting both cultures.
+In the 18th century this dish was referred to as "Wasserspatzen" (meaning "water sparrows").
+In Switzerland and in Markgräflerland (Margraves’ Land) the dish is called "Spätzli" or "Chnöpfli" and in the Low Alemannic area "Knöpfle" or "Knepfli".

 In Northern Austria, Spätzle are called "Nockerln" (as in the dish Eiernockerl) whereas dumplings are also referred to as "Nocken" in Carinthia and Tyrol.

-Spätzle which went wrong, which are very lumpy or stick together are also called “raven”, “little stork”, “black horse”, “nightingale”, “grandfather” or “eagle”.
+Spätzle which went wrong, which are very lumpy or stick together are also called (in German) “raven”, “little stork”, “black horse”, “nightingale”, “grandfather” or “eagle”.

 They are also known as Knöpfle (diminutive of button) which describes the compact, round form of the noodle.
-Depending on the form, some regions differentiate between Spätzle (the length exceeds the diameter around more than the fourfold) and Knöpfle (the relation of length to diameter is under two).
+Depending on the form, some regions differentiate between Spätzle (the length exceeds the diameter by more than fourfold) and Knöpfle (the relation of length to diameter is under two).
 In everyday language usage, the two names refer to the same product made from the same dough and are interchangeable.
 There is no clear distinction between how the two names are used, and usage varies from region to region (for example, in Alsace, Knöple are typically larger than Spätzle).